tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Don't get me wrong though,
 listening to mattvsjapan is still a thousand times better than listening to what *certain* other people say on the Internet.
-It's probably the second most valuable source after the AJATT site itself.
+It's probably one of the most valuable sources after this site and the AJATT site.

 ### Is there a Japanese syntax parser similar to Jisho.org but with no English?